-To get all of the features of a talking, solar powered, atomic watch for women, the best and seems to be only option at this time is a unisex watch.
+To get all of the features of a large number talking watch for women, the best and seems to be only option at this time is a unisex watch.

 On a recent trip to the country that's known for it's timeliness, we found that the official Swiss Rail clock by Mondaine was chosen for it's simplicity and readability.

 The white background with dark black markings provides needed contrast, while the famous red seconds hand is what makes it Mondaine.
 While this watch is easy to read it does NOT have a talking feature.

 I was looking for a lady's low vision watch (like the one we got my father-in-law) that has large numbers, talking feature, solar charged with atomic automatic time change but have not found one.
 I settled for a Seiko solar powered watch and I for one am happy not to be replacing watch batteries every year.Solar Citizen Eco-Drive Corso Quartz Womens Watch, Stainless Steel